slatedocs/slate/source/includes/_product_data.md

 * product_type_id
 * entity_id

+Tags may only contain Uppercase, Lowercase, '_' and '-' characters.

 The combination of `Measurement/Field/Tag` therefore defines a time-series for a single unit.

 For example if we wish to see Current and Voltage data for the unit 013777894567 we would look inside: